DJChloe/OricJoy/README.md

 Another help is located at the top-left of the Oric joy windows.<br /> If your joystick is connected, text boxes representing each controller button will show up in red.

 ### Right field
-In the right field (after the equal sign), you will provide...
+In the right field (after the equal sign), you will provide the Oric keys required by the game...
 * ... either one of those Special keys :
   * up
   * down